Cemu: Reception

 The emulator has received positive reception on its ability to play Wii U games on PC at higher resolutions than 1080p, the base resolution of the console, via the usage of community graphics packs.
-For example Mario Kart 8 can be run in 4K resolution on compatible hardware, with The Legend of Zelda: Breath of the Wild playable in 4K resolution.
+For example Mario Kart 8 and The Legend of Zelda: Breath of the Wild can be run in 4K resolution on compatible hardware.
 Many mods and enhancements have been developed for The Legend of Zelda: Breath of the Wild; in August 2017, a hack to Cemu Emulator developed by Cemu community member Xalphenos allowed The Legend of Zelda: Breath of the Wild to run at 60 frames per second (FPS), higher than the game's native 30 FPS limit.

 Unlike other emulators, Cemu was notably not open source from its inception until 2022.
 Exzap explained that it allows for quick progress and for more control of its development.
 However, the decision drew criticism from other emulation developers.
 Higan creator Byuu, later known as Near, condemned the Cemu's closed-source nature, arguing that Cemu benefitted from the work of previous emulators without contributing back.
 Pierre Bourdon, a Dolphin developer, also disagreed with its commercial status, expressing concern that high paying donors could influence the emulator's development team to favour certain bug fixes or games to support.
 In January 2022, Exzap revealed Cemu's roadmap, stating that Cemu is planned to go open source in 2022.
 Seven months later, in its 2.0 release, Cemu became open source under the Mozilla Public License, and introduced its first builds for Linux, and later for macOS.